Executor Responsibilities Attorneys

 Don’t be afraid to renunciate.
 There is no shame in saying you are not able to serve as the executor.
 In fact, renunciating the executorship is the right thing to do if, for any reason, you cannot serve.

 Don’t forget to continue paying the estate’s obligations.
 If the deceased owned property, for example, the estate must continue to pay any mortgage, all property and casualty insurance, and all other expenses necessary to safeguard estate property.
-If property is damaged, lost or destroyed and you did not insure the same, you can be held personally liable.
+If the property is damaged, lost or destroyed and you did not insure the same, you can be held personally liable.

 Don’t put your interests above those of other beneficiaries.
 If you are an executor and also a beneficiary, it is absolutely crucial that you not favor yourself over others.
 Remember, you are representing the estate, not yourself.
 Executors cannot self-deal.